MauricioMilano/stock_worker/README.md

-# RabbitMQ Worker Example
+# Stock Worker

-This Go application demonstrates a worker that interacts with RabbitMQ and consumes data from the Stooq API.
+This is a worker that interacts with RabbitMQ and consumes data from the Stooq API.

 ## Prerequisites

 - Go 1.21.3 or later
-- Docker (for running RabbitMQ and other dependencies)

 ## Usage